Note: This is an update to a previous post to indicate that this flight is now bookable, and even has some award availability.

 Western Australia sure is seeing a lot of growth with long haul flying lately, in particular with Qantas recently launching nonstop flights from Perth to London.

-All Nippon Airways has just announced that they’ll launch daily nonstop flights between Tokyo Narita and Perth as of September 1, 2019.
+Late last year All Nippon Airways announced that they’ll launch daily nonstop flights between Tokyo Narita and Perth as of September 1, 2019.
 The airline will operate flights with the following schedule:

 NH881 Tokyo Narita to Perth departing 11:10AM arriving 8:15PM

 NH882 Perth to Tokyo Narita departing 9:45PM arriving 8:25AM (+1 day)

 Note that if you were interested in this flight, it’s now bookable.
 ANA even seems to have one business class and one economy award seat per flight, should you be looking to redeem miles.
 I’m sure over time they’ll make even more award seats available.